 Water cannot flow back and the microplastics are stored in these bags.
 Once these bags are filled, they are replaced with new ones.
 It is a tested, validated, and proven system under different circumstances.

 An 18-year old boy topped Google Science Fair with his incredible creation of a magnetic fluid inspired by NASA’s magnetic rocket fuel.
 He suspended magnate powder in vegetable oil and injected this fluid in Microplastic contaminated water.

 The solution turned black and when a magnet was placed inside the container, it soaked up all the fluid including most of the microplastics.
 This process has proven to be reducing microplastics by up to 88%.

-Microplastic pollution is a global problem and needs immediate attention.
-We can only deal with this issue if we opt for an environmentally friendly lifestyle, study to fill the research gaps, and develop policies based on strategic environmental assessment.
+Microplastic pollution is a global problem and needs immediate attention. study to fill the research gaps, and develop policies based on strategic environmental assessment.